Best Construction Collaboration & Project Management Software Tools

 Advantages:

-- General versatility of the software once the terminology is learned
+- General versatility once the terminology is learned

 - Praise-worthy customer support